coding-competitions/ghost-in-the-shell/README.md

 You may additionally use any libraries beyond the core libraries of your platform, but you must explain how each library is used by your bot.

-Your bot must be packaged within a Docker container for deployment.
+Your chat bot must avoid spamming users or channels and it should try to avoid getting into an infinite loop chatting with other bots.

 ### Utilities